souphieeh/test-exam/README.md

 ## Exercise 4 (Integrating into Your Website - 4 P.)

-1. Add a page called `scraping.html` to your website that extends `base.html`.
+1. Add a page called `webscraping.html` to your website that extends `base.html`.
-1. Add a button (link) to this page that runs the webscraping function in the background (i.e. on  clicking the link the function my_scraper() is executed).
+1. Add a link on this page that runs the webscraping function (i.e. on  clicking the link the function my_scraper() is executed).
 You can test this by deleting the file `selectors.json` and clicking the link.
 The file should be recreated.